 Believing any initial suffering is common, will disappear, and be rewarded makes any hardship far easier to endure.
 So the dramatic, scientifically-recorded improvement of tens of thousands of people who have done it already is immensely reassuring.

 It is not always easy to do what science says is best for us, especially when people try to deter us.
 Having scientific beliefs at hand, like a pocket compass, makes it far easier to stay on course.
-Dry January offers a chance to develop them. ■
+Sober October offers a chance to develop them. ■

 Until recently my alcohol awareness was no more than a collection of half-remembered news items, fictional accounts, anecdotes and personal experiences.
 I was, in other words, completely normal.